lfmnovaes/morse-code/README.md

    git clone https://github.com/lfmnovaes/morse-code.git
    ```
 - Go to the cloned directory with `cd morse-code`
-- With Ruby installed in your environment, you can just run `ruby decode_morse.rb` to see the result
+- With Ruby installed in your environment, you can just run `ruby examples.rb` to see some outputs

 ## Authors